-The Sorrell College of Business strives to be a renowned teaching-focused business college graduating GEEKS ready to succeed in business and life.
+The Sorrell College of Business strives to be a renowned teachingfocused business college graduating GEEKS ready to succeed in business and life.

-- G = Globally aware
+G = Globally aware

-- E = Engaged with the business community
+E = Engaged with the business community

-- E = Ethical decision makers
+E = Ethical decision makers

-- K = Knowledgeable to compete
+K = Knowledgeable to compete

-- S = Successful
+S = Successful

-The Sorrell College of Business offers Masters degrees in Accountancy, Business Administration, Economics, Human Resource Management, and Management.
-The table below summarizes the campuses authorized to award these degrees.
+The Sorrell College of Business offers master's degrees in Accounting, Business Administration, Economics, Human Resource Management, and Management.
+The Sorrell College also offers through its School of Hospitality, Sport, and Tourism Management, the Master of Science in Sport Management and Doctor of Philosophy in Sport Management.